Eulogies & Obituaries

 "Mom’s cooking was a weapon of mass destruction.
 We grew up thinking 'charred' was a primary food group.
 But the funny thing is, no matter how many smoke alarms we set off, our house was the one where everyone wanted to eat.
 People didn't come for the food; they came because Mom made everyone feel like they had a seat at the table, even if that seat was right next to a fire extinguisher."

-• Living Funerals: A growing trend for those with terminal illnesses who want to be present to hear the stories and "roasts" themselves.
-This turns the speech into a conversation.
+• Living tributes: Some people with a terminal illness choose to gather friends while they are still here, so they can hear the stories themselves.
+This turns the speech into a shared conversation.

 Even with the best intentions, a funny tribute can go off the rails if you aren't careful.